MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/iprocesshostfactoryhelper-interface.md

 ---
 title: IProcessHostFactoryHelper Interface
-description: The IProcessHostFactoryHelper interface provides a method to retrieve an IProcessHost interface.
 description: Describes the IProcessHostFactoryHelper interface and details its syntax, methods, inheritance hierarchy, and requirements. ms.date: 10/07/2016 ms.assetid: dc1cd4f7-dbff-408b-26a5-0c4d6c6897c8